 3. Is there a formal certification process required from the SBA to participate in the SDVOSB procurement program?

 No. The Veterans Benefits Act of 2003 that established restricted contracting in Federal procurement for Service-Disabled Veteran-Owned Small Business Concerns (SDVO SBC) did not require a formal process to certify concerns as SDVO SBC.
 A SDVO SBC self-represents its status for all Federal contracts.
-In order to place an offer on a Federal contract, the SBC must be registered in the Government’s Central Contractor Registration (CCR).
-Once the SBC is registered in CCR, and an offer is submitted on a Federal Contract, the SDVO SBC will need to fill out an “On-Line Representations and Certifications Application.”
-To get more information about those data bases and to register on-line, go to the Government’s Business Partner Network (BPN) at http://www.bpn.gov/
+In order to place an offer on a Federal contract, the SBC must be registered in the System of Award Management (SAM).
+Once the SBC is registered in SAM, and an offer is submitted on a Federal Contract, the SDVO SBC will need to fill out an “On-Line Representations and Certifications Application.”

 4. Are sole source or set-aside contracts allowed under the SDVOSB procurement program?